jonhadfield/gosn/README.md

 # about
-[Standard Notes](https://standardnotes.org/) is a service and application for the secure management and storage of notes. gosn is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.
+<a href="https://standardnotes.org/" target="_blank">Standard Notes</a> is a service and application for the secure management and storage of notes.
+gosn is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.

 # status